 Ropa sucia (The Wash)

-Ropa sucia (The Wash) is a limited edition artist book by Ana María Caballero, released in partnership with S/W Ediciones.
-Each version of Ropa sucia contains a unique set of twelve poems and materials with which to hang them.
-All the poems are from Caballero’s newest manuscript, /Cortadas.
+Ropa sucia (The Wash) is a limited edition artist book by Ana María Caballero.
+Each version of Ropa sucia contains a unique set of twelve poems and materials with which to hang them as well as a unique generative print.

 Echo Graph